colin-gourlay/sundown-sessions/src/content/tracks/s/sparks/propaganda/index.md

 [Propaganda](/releases/s/sparks/propaganda/) (1974).
 Its vocal miniature runs
 straight into “At Home, At Work, At Play”, establishing the album’s restless pace before the first full-length song begins.

-The 0:22 duration shown here follows the original UK LP edition documented on the Release page.

 ## External Links